-There are legal terms that are used in relation to a divorce that we just don’t hear talked about much in day to day life.
+There are legal terms about a divorce that we just don't hear talked about much in daily life.

 Discovery is one of those terms.
 Sure, we know what discovery is and most of us have probably spent an evening watching Shark Week on the Discovery Channel.
 But the word has a different meaning when it comes to a lawsuit.
 In today's blog post from the Law Office of Bryan Fagan, we will introduce this topic and discuss what it means how it can impact your divorce case.

 Basically, discovery is a process related to civil cases that allows both sides to inquire about information from the other side.
 This information can be statements, responses to yes or no questions and/or document requests.